 Mr. Woo was appointed as an Independent Non-Executive Director of the Bank on 15 May 2021.
-He is the Chairman of Board Nominations and Remuneration Committee and a member of Board Risk Management Committee and Board Audit Committee.
+He is the Chairman of the Board Nominations and Remuneration Committee and a member of the Board Risk Management Committee and Board Audit Committee.

-He has many years of professional experiences in the Technology field, with various industries including Financial Industry.
+He has many years of professional experiences in the Technology field, with various Industries including Financial Institutions.
 He has expertise across the full IT spectrum, from strategic planning to applications development, infrastructure and service management.
 Mr. Woo also had the opportunity to work closely with world-class IT solutions and technology partners.
 These engagements had been with large corporations and leaders in their respective field.

 He holds a Bachelor of Science and a Post Graduate Diploma in Computer Science from La Trobe University Australia.
 He has attended the Senior Management Program at INSEAD.
-He is a Member of Institute of Corporate Directors Malaysia (ICDM).